vanecordero/React_shop/README.md

 - React, webpack, babel, axios
 - HTML/SCSS
-- Deployment of the web app on Netlify from Git repository.
+- Deployment of the web app with githu pages from Git repository CI.

 ### API